kovidgoyal/rapydscript-ng/README.md

    change is backwards incompatible, but the linter should help you easily find all places in your code that need to be changed.

-1. Added support for dict and set comprehensions, not just list comprehensions
+1. Added support for dict, set and generator comprehensions, not just list comprehensions

 1. Added support for iterators that work seamlessly with JavaScript code.
 And a builtin ``iter()`` function to easily create them from